neural-dialogue-metrics/EmbeddingBased/README.md

     SumMaxCosine(source, target) = sum(max(cosine_similarity(s, t) for s in source) for t in target) / len(source)
 ```

-The same procedure is performed on the (target, source) pair and the final result is the average of both, namely:
+The same procedure is performed on the (target, source) pair and the final result is the average_score of both, namely:
 ```
     GreedyMacthing(source, target) = (SumMaxCosine(source, target) + SumMaxCosine(target, source)) / 2
 ```